 Functionally, there is no difference between the facilities required in male or female washrooms, so unisex washrooms present no special challenges.
 The most important requirements are to ensure that those facilities promote good hygiene and that they are easily usable and accessible.

 If a key reason for choosing a unisex design is to reduce waiting times – e.g. in a busy leisure venue – then an additional design consideration should be speed of use.
 Self-contained wash-stations are very effective in this respect, but separate washroom accessories such as soap-dispensers, paper towel dispensers and hand dryers can be quick to use if the room is sensibly laid out, providing adequate numbers of facilities for the volume of users.

 Hand-drying can sometimes be a bottle-neck area, so if speed is a concern, it’s useful to consider high-speed electric dryers, paper towel dispensers or perhaps an adequate combination of the two.

-Contact Dudley Industries
+Expert Advice From Dudley Industries